Angelina Pivarnick Shows Off Shoulders In Tight Red Top On Instagram

 “Happy Easter to you and your beautiful family!
 God Bless!” remarked a second fan.

-“Wow you are the most beautiful and gorgeous girl ever,” stated a third fan.
+“Wow you are the most beautiful and gorgeous girl ever,” stated a third admirer.

-The reality star, who returned to the Jersey Shore family fold after exiting the series in Season 2, has apparently redeemed herself with longtime fans of the series.
-They seem to have sided with her against longtime show cast members Nicole “Snooki” Polizzi, Jenni “JWoww” Farley and Deena Nicole Cortese in the past several seasons of the series.
+The reality star, who returned to the Jersey Shore family fold after exiting the series in Season 2, has apparently redeemed herself with longtime fans.
+For the past several seasons, viewers seem to have sided with her against longtime cast members Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, and Deena Nicole Cortese.

-Fans have objected on social media to the way they feel Angelina has been treated by the aforementioned women and the drama will continue as the the latest batch of episodes come to a close, when the women make some not-so-nice toasts at Angelina’s wedding reception.
+Fans have objected to the way they feel Angelina has been treated by the aforementioned women.
+The drama will continue as the latest batch of episodes comes to a close, when the three make some not-so-nice toasts at Angelina’s wedding reception.